Symptoms: The number of SQL batch requests executed per second has risen over the threshold level.

 Missing or corrupted indexes can lead to queries working inefficiently and consuming resources.

 See our recommendations regarding memory optimization here.

 Peak throughput is heavily dependent on the architecture of the system, coding standard of queries and procedures, tables and index design.
-A low reading of batch requests will be an indicator of a bottleneck in one or more areas.
+A persistent high reading of batch requests will be an indicator of a bottleneck or hardware deficiency in one or more areas.

 AimBetter provides a comprehensive overview of all the relevant metrics that make Batch Request levels such a powerful gauge, compared to the raw information that PerfMon will return, which is restricted to the single picture of request behavior without reference to all the other contributing factors to overall performance.